kanasob/GCD-Course-project/CodeBook.md

 ```{r, eval=FALSE}
 names(Alldata)
 ```
+The result should show 563 rows of the new variable names starting from `"TimeBodyAccelerometer-mean()-X"`.

 #### 6.(Q5) With the dataset created in Q4,create a second, independent tidy dataset with average of each variable for each activity and each subject